axelvuillaume/MadeInOme/README.md

  - Deployment: Hosted on Render

 🎯 Objective:
- - This project was developed as part of a school curriculum to explore key web development concepts, including:
+This project was developed as part of a school curriculum to explore key web development concepts, including:

-Creating intuitive user interfaces.
+ - Creating intuitive user interfaces.
-Integrating a secure and efficient backend.
+ - Integrating a secure and efficient backend.
-Managing data in a collaborative environment.
+ - Managing data in a collaborative environment.
-📄 Notes:
-This project can be extended or adapted to other educational or professional contexts.
-Feel free to explore, fork, or contribute!